-- 1. A list of Edge objects, where an Edge contains two Strings - 2.
-A list of Edge objects, where an Edge contains two Vertex objects
+1. A list of Edge objects, where an Edge contains two Strings

-- 3. A Vertex object, which contains a list of other Vertices (the ones to which there are edges) - 4.
-A 2D array in which cells represent edges
+- 2. A list of Edge objects, where an Edge contains two Vertex objects - 3.
+A list of Vertex objects, which contains a list of other Vertices (the ones to which there are edges) - 4.
+A 2D array (called an "adjacency matrix") in which cells are boolean values that are true if an edge exists between the vertices represented by the row and column of that cell

 We shall work with option 3.
-The array version requires you to search through the array to follow chains of edges between vertices, which we need for finding routes.
+The array version requires you to search through the array to identify the outgoing edges of a vertex, instead of having a way to access them directly.
 The lists of edges have similar issues.
 Option 3 makes it easy to get from one vertex to its neighbors by following edges.
+Since we are not concerned about imposing an order on the collection of vertices, we will use a HashSet instead of a list to hold all of them so that we can check if a Graph contains a Vertex in constant time.